qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 * In this tab you can see all the connections to existing databases or set up new connections.
 * Click the :guilabel:`New` button.
-* In the same :file:`shapefiles` folder, you should find the file :file:`landuse.sqlite`.
+* In the main folder of the Training Data, you should find the file :file:`landuse.sqlite`.
 Select it and click :guilabel:`Open`.

-Notice that the dropdown select above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.
+Notice that the drop-down above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.

 * Click the :guilabel:`Connect` button.
 You should see this in the previously